ehlesp/smallab-k8s-pve-guide/G005 - Host configuration 03 ~ LVM storage.md

       4 LVM physical volumes
     ~~~

-    Also, you can execute the `pvs` command to see if the `sda4` PV is there:
+    Also, you can execute the `pvs` command to see if the `sda4` PV shows up there:

     ~~~sh
     $ pvs